Lebanon: Prominent Hezbollah critic found killed in his car | DW | 04.02.2021

 "It is a big tragedy,'' said Makram Rabah, a close friend and history lecturer.
 "Anyone who knows Lokman they know who his enemies are.''

-Lokman was the founder of the Umam Documentation and Research organization which aimed at archiving Lebanon's violent past in an attempt to raise awareness and prevent further violence.
+Lokman was the founder of the Umam Documentation and Research organization, which aims to archive Lebanon's violent past in an attempt to raise awareness and prevent further violence.

 Slim lived with his wife in the southern suburbs of Beirut where he also ran a film production house and held regular debates, political forums and art shows.

-Hezbollah supporters often criticized Slim for being a US puppet.
-Some also plastered messages over his Beirut home calling him a traitor and saying his "time will come" following pro-democracy protests in 2019.
+Hezbollah supporters often criticized Slim, calling him a US puppet.
+Following pro-democracy protests in 2019, some also plastered messages over his Beirut home labeling him a traitor and saying his "time will come."

 Slim had been a strong opponent of Hezbollah's grip on power and had called for sovereignty and diversity in Lebanon.
 He is one of the most prominent intellectuals to be killed in the country since the assassination of historian Samir Kassir in 2005.